jeoseo/dynsim/README.txt

 In general:
-Derive=function that symbolically generates another function to compute some expression Compute=function intended on using the derived expression and real numbers to create some numeric result Sim=Simulates the dynamics of some robot Identify=Identify some robot or relationship FindGood=Uses the surrogate optimizer to find an optimal set of parameters for some function Full=Runs multiple other scripts, executable
+Derive=function that symbolically generates another function to compute some expression Compute=function intended on using the derived expression and real numbers to create some numeric result Sim=Simulates the dynamics of some robot, or is working with a simulated robot Identify=Identify some robot or relationship FindGood=Uses the surrogate optimizer to find an optimal set of parameters for some function Full=Runs multiple other scripts, executable

 Important Files:
 FindGoodTorqueArm - used to find parameters for the current-torque of a Dynamixel given a rosbag of joint states FindGoodTraj - used to find the parameters for the excitation trajectory of some robot